Written on January 12, 2026

 The results

 I'm writing this the next morning, and I wasn't paying very great attention yesterday.
 I was not really in the mood to do the survey, honestly.
-More about that later in this article, when I give my answer.
-(Spoiler: I felt too lonely and sad.)

 Most people who answered are split between None and Kinda.
 They vastly outweigh those who are split between Very and 100%.
 I was very surprised.
 I thought there'd be fewer None and more Very.
 Could be selection bias, though.
 Maybe they felt too sad or afraid to answer.